Here is the fishless cycle.

 Optimum water chemistry:

 GH and KH above 3 German degrees of hardness.
 A lot harder is just fine.
+Minimum KH 5.6 degrees.

 Temperature in the upper 70s F (mid 20s C) is good.
 Higher is OK if the water is well aerated.
+77-86*F is optimum, with high oxygen level.

 A trace of other minerals may help.
 Usually this comes in with the water, but if you have a pinch of KH2PO4, that may be helpful.

 High oxygen level.
 Make sure the filter and power heads are running well.
 Plenty of water circulation.
+A biowheel is an example of high oxygen method, exposing the water to the air in very thin sheets.

 No toxins in the tank.
 If you washed the tank, or any part of the system with any sort of cleanser, soap, detergent, bleach or anything else make sure it is well rinsed.
 Do not put your hands in the tank when you are wearing any sort of cosmetics, perfume or hand lotion.
 No fish medicines of any sort.